Who Is the Archangel Michael? Leader of the Lord’s Army

 The Archangel Michael’s Office

-The Bible points to Michael as being a warrior-like individual.
-He is always interceding to protect his people, whether in the one-on-one confrontation over the body of Moses (Jude 9) or as the head of the heavenly host (Revelation 12:7).
+The Bible describes Michael as a warrior-like individual.
+He always intercedes to protect his people, whether in the one-on-one confrontation over Moses’s body (Jude 9) or as the head of the heavenly host (Revelation 12:7).

 One distinctive characteristic of the commander of the Lord’s army is that he held a “drawn sword” in his hand, ready for battle (Joshua 5:13).
 Only in two other instances does the Bible describe a heavenly being with a drawn sword.
 The first is the well-known story of Balaam and the talking donkey (Numbers 22).
 Here the one wielding the sword is referred to as “the angel of the Lord,” and he is protecting God’s people from the evil actions of the prophet Balaam (Numbers 22:23, 31).

-In the second instance, David sinned against God and sees the angel of the Lord with a drawn sword, about to meet out punishment.
+In the second instance, David sinned against God and saw the angel of the Lord with a drawn sword, about to deliver punishment.
 David and his company “fell upon their faces,” a phrase used to indicate worship.
-The angel of the Lord does not prevent them from worshipping him, which again shows that this is no regular angel but rather a divine being.
+The angel of the Lord does not prevent them from worshipping him, which again shows that this is not a regular angel but rather a divine being.

 The angel of the Lord is not always associated with combat.
-Sometimes he only delivers a message.
-Such was the case with Hagar when she fled Abraham’s residence because Sarah treated her harshly.
+Sometimes, he only delivers a message.
+Such was the case with Hagar, who fled Abraham’s residence because Sarah treated her harshly.
 The angel of the Lord then appeared to her and told her to return home.

 When Menoah, Samson’s father, encountered an angel, he initially believed it was a regular angel (Judges 13:16).
 When he eventually realized that it was the angel of the Lord, he told his wife, “We shall surely die, for we have seen God” (Judges 13:22).
 The angel of the Lord is a manifestation of the Divine (Joshua 2:1 cf. Exodus 20:2).
 It was, after all, the angel of the Lord that spoke to Moses from the burning bush (Exodus 3:2-4).
 He not only protects and acts on behalf of his people, but he sometimes also conveys messages to them directly.